The Origins of David Austin Roses' Names

 Shakespeare

-David got the most inspiration by Shakespeare's writings.
-In 1987, he released William Shakespeare(1987), but market reaction is not good for this variety.
-In 2000, David introduced another dark red rose, to make it different from the 1987 version, this rose is named William Shakespeare 2000 (2000).
-And in Shakespeare’s birthplace Stratford, they planted a large bed of William Shakespeare 2000(2000) to express respect and love for Shakespeare.
+David Austin found inspiration in Shakespeare's writings and named many roses after them.
+In 1987, he released William Shakespeare(1987), but the market's reaction was not good.
+To make it different from the 1987 version, he introduced another dark red rose in 2000 named William Shakespeare 2000 (2000).
+They planted a large bed of William Shakespeare 2000 in Shakespeare’s birthplace Stratford to express their respect and love for Shakespeare.

-In these roses, Juliet(1999) is known as the ‘£3 million rose’.
-It was the first of David Austin’s cut roses to be released.
-After over fifteen years of intensive breeding, Juliet combines the beautiful cupped rosette form of old roses with a very contemporary colour.
-Juliet(1999) is not Sweet Juliet(1989), Juliet(1999) is only available to growers in the florist industry.
+Juliet (1999), known as the ‘£3 million rose,’ was the first of David Austin’s cut roses to be released.
+After over fifteen years of intensive breeding, Juliet combines the beautiful cupped rosette form of old roses with a very contemporary color.
+Juliet (1999) is not Sweet Juliet (1989) and is only available to growers in the florist industry.

 -